edgedb/edgedb/docs/guides/contributing/documentation.rst

 Most of our documentation (including this guide) lives in `the geldata repository <https://github.com/geldata/gel/>`_ in `the docs directory
 <https://github.com/geldata/gel/tree/master/docs>`_.

-Documentation for some of our client libraries lives inside the client's repo.
-If you don't find it in the geldata repo at ``docs/clients``, you'll probably find it alongside the client itself.
-These clients will also have documentation stubs inside the geldata repository directing you to the documentation's location.

 How to Build It